Heavy Student Loan Debt Forces Many Millennials To Delay Buying Homes

 "We definitely wanted to get married, and that's probably going to end up taking priority over the house, because you can't afford both," Ward says.

-But at the moment, there's no target date for getting married, either.
+But at the moment, there's no target date for getting married either.